mfkiwl/SkeletonOS/README.md

 ## Idea

 things to do while contributing to the project:
-- watch a game of Ronnie O'Sullivan.
+- watch Ronnie O'Sullivan match.
 - listen to Apparat.
-- eat ice cream.
+- eat ice cream (only summer season).

 My idea is to put together the basic tools to create a skeleton project in C. Through skeleton the user can be immediately operational, he will have:
 - Scheduler